Wilsonruan/Workout-Tracker/README.md

 ## Description:

-As a user, I want to be able to view create and track daily workouts.
-I want to be able to log multiple exercises in a workout on a given day.
-I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
-If the exercise is a cardio exercise, I should be able to track my distance traveled.
+As a user, you will be able to create and track daily workouts.
+You will be able to log multiple exercises in a workout on a given day.
+You can also track the name, type, weight, sets, reps, and duration of exercise.
+For example, if the exercise is a cardio exercise, you are able to track my distance traveled.

 ## Table of Contents